zuzanadobes/DRLND-Project-Collaboration-and-Competition/README.md

 - results_actor01_ckpt.pth - The saved status of the first agent's actor network
 - results_critic01_ckpt.pth - The saved status of the first agent's critic network
 - A plot of the score over the training episodes is included in the Tennis .ipynb notebook
+- requirements.txt - is a list of the model dependcies which can be used to build a new environment in conda

 # Instructions